-There may be circumstances where the cases of COVID-19 at a health-care facility do not meet the threshold for an outbreak but enhanced monitoring/surveillance and implementation of additional measures to prevent transmission are deemed appropriate by the MHO (e.g., severity of illness amongst vaccinated residents suggests circulation of a variant that causes more severe illness or a facility with low COVID-19 vaccination coverage amongst residents).
+There may be circumstances where the cases of COVID-19 at a health-care facility do not meet the threshold for an outbreak but enhanced monitoring/surveillance and implementation of additional measures to prevent transmission are deemed appropriate by the medical health officer (MHO) (e.g., severity of illness among vaccinated residents suggests circulation of a variant that causes more severe illness or a facility with low COVID-19 vaccination coverage among residents).

-If the MHO determines there is minimal risk amongst residents following a public health investigation and below the threshold to declare an outbreak, the situation may still warrant action to inform the need for additional public health or IPC actions.
-This action might include, but is not limited to:
+If the MHO determines there is minimal risk among residents following a public health investigation and below the threshold to declare an outbreak, the situation may still warrant action to inform the need for additional public health or IPC actions.
+These actions might include, but are not limited to:

-- Enhanced monitoring/surveillance (e.g., increased active symptom screening; monitoring unexpected resident deaths in the facility (i.e., deaths at levels above those normally observed in LTC and seniors' AL facilities)); - Enhanced IPC measures (e.g., enhanced cleaning and disinfection; initiation of droplet and contact precautions for residents).
+- Enhanced monitoring/surveillance (e.g., increased active symptom screening; monitoring unexpected resident deaths in the facility (i.e., deaths at levels above those normally observed in LTC facilities)); - Enhanced IPC measures (e.g., enhanced cleaning and disinfection; initiation of droplet and contact precautions for residents).
 IPC measures should be applied and adjusted as necessary based on assessed risks and in discussion between the MHO, the facility and IPC.